 2. These WWF/E Video Games

 Hours, days, weeks.
-That’s the reality of time put into these titles over the years for the ones who owned these games!
+That’s the reality of time put into these titles over the years for those who owned these games!
 It’s a greater time than ever to look back on these old school games as, sadly, WWE2K20 has been criticized heavily.
 WWE and 2K are clearly struggling to put out quality games with the annual release system, which is a huge shame for gamers.

 Hopefully, AEW will come out with a great game soon because a great wrestling game is long overdue!